 What’s possible depends on the country.
 We’ll talk here about these options in general terms, but for more specific information for each country please see our country guides.

-A lot of schools advertise vacancies directly on TEFL employment websites.
-The recruitment process is similar to that for any other job – you will need to send your CV and have an interview with the school’s Director of Studies or Recruitment Coordinator.
+A lot of language schools advertise vacancies directly on TEFL employment websites.
+The recruitment process is similar to that for any other job – you will need to send your CV and have an interview with the school’s owner, Director of Studies or Recruitment Coordinator.
 If the job is abroad the interview will probably be by telephone or Skype.

 It may sound obvious, but make sure that your CV has no grammatical or spelling mistakes (if you are applying for a job teaching English, there are few things more likely to see your CV thrown into the “No” pile than bad grammar or spelling).
 Also make sure that your qualifications and any relevant experience are clearly visible – don’t make the employer sift through pages of irrelevant information to find your TEFL qualification on one line near the end.
-Don’t be surprised if you don’t hear back from some employers – a lot of schools don’t respond to applications that don’t fit their requirements.
+Don’t be surprised if you don’t hear back from some employers – a lot of language schools only respond to applications that fit their requirements.

 Travelling to a country first and looking for work when you are there has advantages and disadvantages.
 On the plus side, some schools are more likely to hire you if they have met and interviewed you face to face and you are already established in a place (as we said above, some schools rely entirely on teachers going door to door in search of work).
 On the other hand, there is a risk in spending a lot of time and money with no guarantee of finding a job, particularly if it is your first job and you have chosen a country where most schools require several years of experience.